ci1xgk/Fellowship_Webpage/Merewether1-5.md

 - Line i.
 X and Y coordinate of nth point

+Generating the water depth output is activated by including the `stagefile` keyword in the `.par` file, followed by the name of `.stage` file to be read.
+If the user wants to generate the velocity output, the `voutput` keyword must be included as well.

 An example of how to set up the `.stage` file is demonstrated for the Merewether case study in [_"Preparing the input data"_](/Merewether2.md).